PipedreamHQ/pipedream/docs/docs/workflows/steps/code/nodejs/http-requests/README.md

 [Copy this workflow to run this code on Pipedream](https://pipedream.com/@dylburger/send-an-http-request-with-headers-p_q6ClzO/edit).

-## Send multiple HTTP requests using a loop
+## Send multiple HTTP requests in sequence

 There are many ways to make multiple HTTP requests.
 This code shows you a simple example that sends the numbers `1`, `2`, and `3` in the body of an HTTP POST request: